CONFESSIONS OF A LATIN TEACHER Part 1

 When the English adopt a whole phrase, their pronunciation is a little more Latinate: sine qua non, me culpa, modus vivendi, quid pro quo.
 When the English sing Latin in church, they use Latinale style.
 But in school they follow stand and European Erasmus pronunciation –and is amusing when the English read phrases like arma virumque cano…”

 When British English adopts Greek words like encyclopaedia, it keeps the ae after the “p”.
 Whereas the American use a simple “e,” as in encyclopedia.
 This causes confusion with names.
 Aeschylus usually can either be written with an oe, or a simple eat the beginning, while Oedipus can either be written with anoe, or a simple e at the beginning: Edipus.
-And Daedalus can either be written with an ae – Daedalus – or with an –Dedalus.
+And Daedalus can either be written with an ae – Daedalus – or with an e –Dedalus.
 And we love Latin abbreviations, even if we rarely know what they stand for, but here are some example.

 AD Anno Domini